tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 `$ touch ~/.profile`

-Add "export GDK_DPI_SCALE=0.5" to the file and sav it.
+Add "export GDK_DPI_SCALE=0.5" to the file and save it.
 To see the effects type this in the terminal and reopen the application that has been scaled too much:

 `$ source .profile`

  If you have chosen KDE plasma as DE like me, then you will find the settings you need by opening System Settings and going to the Monitor section.
-Here you will be able to change the resolution as well as the scale.
+Here you will be able to change the resolution as well as the scale .
 My MacBook Pro Retina 15" for example is running at a resolution of 2800x1800 and as a result I have scaled the desktop to 150% of it's normal size.
 Now you can take advantage of the crisp HiDPI text and still have decent size of text and windows.

  ### 3.8 Keyboard adjustments